Is Mt. Laundry taking over your home? Read more to learn how to organize laundry in the most efficient way and get FREE

-For most moms it’s a dirty word.
+For most moms, laundry is a dirty word.
 Literally.
 It’s almost as if the dirty clothes have declared war on us.
 Little piles of it hide in corners awaiting their moment of attack while the mountain in the laundry room grows tall enough to take us down.

 Yes, that’s a bit of an exaggeration physically, but is it really?
 Have you ever found yourself feeling like the laundry was going to take you down?
 I know I have.
 It seems like every single time I try to do something about the laundry, more appears.
-How on earth can 5 people wear this many clothes?
+How on earth can five people wear this many clothes?

-I’ve considered establishing a 1 outfit per week policy or moving to a place where clothes are not required.
+I’ve considered establishing a one outfit per week policy, or moving to a place where clothes are not required.
 But neither of those is really all that appealing.
 So it looks like the laundry thing is here to stay.
-Which can only mean one thing.
-We have to get a handle on it with a laundry system that works!
+Which can only mean one thing: We have to get a handle on it with a laundry system that works!

 Tips for organizing a laundry system so it doesn’t consume you

 1. Put incredible and intentional effort into the laundry space.